 The third element to be considered is reflection.
-For the grasp of a possible source of action need not result automatically and blindly in its execution.
-Further questions can be raised and, commonly, their number varies with our familiarity with the situation in hand, with the seriousness of the consequences of the proposed course of action, with the uncertainties and the risks it involves, with our anteod ont willingness or unwillingnous to assume responsibility for the consequences and to run the risks.
-But the essence of the reflection does not consist in the number of questions asked or in the longth of time spent in reaching enewers.
-For further questions may regard the object; then one asks oneself just what the proposed course of action is, what are its successive steps, what alternatives it admits, what it excludes, what consequences it will have, whether the whole proposal is really possible, just how probable or cortain are its various features.
-But in a familiar situation one may slready know the answers to all these questions, and then there is no need to inquire into the object of the act; like the master of a science, one has only to advort to the issue to reach a full grasp of it and of its implications.
-Again, further quostions may regard motives for the course of action.
-Jould its execution be agreeable?
-Are there other features to companie to for its disagreesbloness?
-What is its atility?
+For the grasp of a possible course of action, dees not result automatically and blindly in its sa execution.
+Further questions can be raised and, commonly, their number varies with our familiarity with the situation in hand, with the seriousness of the consequences of the proposed course of action, with the right it involves uncertainties and the risks it involves, with our antecedent willingness or unwillingness to assume responsibility for the consequences and to run is the risks.
+But the essence of the rat reflection does not consist in the number of questions asked or in the length of time spent in reaching answers.
+Its For further questions may regard the object; then one asks oneself just what the proposed course of action is, what are its successive steps, what alternatives it admits, what it excludes, what consequences it will have, whether the whole proposal is really possible, just how probable or certain are its various features.
+But in a familiar situation one may already know the answers to all these questions, and then there is no need to inquire into the object of the act; like the master of a science, one has only to advert to an issue to reach told a full grasp of it and its implications.
+Again, further questions may regard motives for the course of action.
+Would its execution be agreeable?
+Are there other features to compensate for its disagreeableness?
+What is its utility?
 How desirable are the goals to which it is useful?
-From the greater or less satisfaction of more or fever desires, one can turn to the consideration of intelligible order and then of value.
-Does the proposed act come under the accepted order? if not, is it merely egolatic, or is it a contribution to the initiation of an improvement in the accepted order?
-Or if it does some under the accepted order, is not that; order in need of improvement?
-Is not this the time to begin improving things?
+From the greater or less satisfaction of more or fewer desires, one can turn to the consideration of intelligible order and then of value.
+Does the proposed act come under the accepted order?
+If not. is it merely egoistic, or is it a contribution to the initiation of an improvement in the accepted order?
+Or if it does come under the accepted or der, is not that order in need of improvement?
+So not this the line to begin There is no time like the present for improving things?
 Finally, all such questions may be superfluous.
-There is no need to marshall motives in the given instance, becase willingness to perform such an act has become habitual.
+There is no need for not to marshal motives in the given instance, for thereight for more than wilding Wabitually is willingness to perform such an act has become habitual.
 Still, is that willingness right or wrong, good or bad?
-The world's work would be never done unloss we acted largely out of habit.
+The world's work would be never done unless we acted largely out of habit.
 But might not my habits be improved?
-Are the values to which they counit me true or false?
-An I intelligent and reasonable enough in the short run, only to be blind to the largervimplications of my way of living ?
-Or if I advert to such larger implications, am I doing what I can to be helpful to others in this respect?
+Are the values to which they commit me true or false?
+Am I intelligent and reasonable enough in the short run, only to be blind to the larger implications of my way of living?
+Or if I advert to such larger implications, am I doing what I can to be helpful to others in this respect? thirdthere follows a time corollary.
+It was said that the essence of reflection on a practical insight does not consist in the length number of questions asked nor in the length of the time spent in answering them.
+This negative statement may now be replaced by one that is positive.
+The essence of reflection is the actuation of rational self-consciousness.
+A am empirically conscious in so far as I experience.
+I am intellectually conscious in so far as I reflect critically.
+I am rationally conscious in so far as I reflect critically.
+But I become rationally self-conscious in so far as I reflect critically on the object and motives of a proposted course of action.